oreillyross/developer-notes/README.md

 # ood
-This is a repository for Asciidoc files to create a reference manual describing all things related to ood including the principles as well as technical details describing type systems etc.
+This is a repository for Asciidoc files to create a reference manual describing all things related to web application development using mainly the following:

+.Scala
+.Java 8
+.Akka
+.MEAN stack